madzdns/clusterlet/README.md

 Clusterlet calls the `callBack` method for every receiving message and acts based on the return value.
 Updates its indexing database and informs the sending member about the result.
-It is obvious that a value of `true` means ok and `false` mean failure.
+It is obvious that a value of `true` means ok and `false` means failure.
 Following is the simplest `ISyncCallback` implementation ever!

 ```java
 private static class SyncCallback implements ISyncCallback {